 Unlike the Comotomo, the neck of the Mimijumi bottles is slightly angled/tilted.
 The neck is angled so that even when the bottle is inverted during feeding, the nipple still remains horizontal and at a right angle allowed the baby to latch properly just like in breastfeeding.

 It helps the baby to grasp during feeding, which provides a natural experience of breastfeeding.

 In addition, the titled neck allows the proper upright position of the baby during feeding.

 7. Anti-colic vents

-When a baby swallows too much air during feeding, they become gassy, colicky and fussy.
+When a baby swallows too much air during feeding, they become gassy, colicky, and fussy.

-This is why the Mimijumi bottle has anti-colic venting system.
+This is why the Mimijumi bottle has an anti-colic venting system.
 The vent allows that air to enter and leave the bottle seamlessly without mixing with the milk or formula while the baby is feeding.